discordjs/guide/guide/popular-topics/reactions.md

 }
 ```

-The benefit of this small optimization is that you can use `.then()` to handle when all of the Promises have resolved, or `.catch()` when one fails.
+This small optimization allows you to use `.then()` to handle when all of the Promises have resolved, or `.catch()` when one fails.
 You can also `await` it since it returns a Promise itself.

 ## Removing reactions